Here's a low carb dry rub that is the perfect blend of flavors for oven baked pork ribs!

 Rather than load up the ribs with sauce, this time I wanted to create a dry rub for them instead.
 And there's a whole lot of flavor going on here!

-To make the rub, mix together smoked paprika, onion powder, low carb sweetener (Swerve, xylitol, or similar), dried thyme, ground cumin, dry mustard, and salt and pepper.
+To make the rub, mix together smoked paprika, onion powder, low carb sweetener (Lakanto, Swerve, or similar), dried thyme, ground cumin, dry mustard, and salt and pepper.

 Pat a rack of baby back ribs dry with kitchen paper, and remove the membrane from the back.
 Place the rack in a large baking pan.